 Vita

-Kirill Chepurin received his PhD in Philosophy in the joint doctoral programme of the Faculties of Philosophy and Theology at the Humboldt University of Berlin in 2022, having previously obtained a Russian doctoral degree in the History of Philosophy at HSE University Moscow.
+Kirill Chepurin received his PhD in Philosophy in the joint doctoral programme of the Faculties of Philosophy and Theology at the Humboldt University of Berlin in 2022.
 He has held positions and fellowships at the University of Hamburg, Free University of Berlin, HSE University Moscow, and University of California, Berkeley.
-He is a scholar of German Idealism, philosophical and literary Romanticism, political theology, philosophy of religion, and critical theory.
+He is a scholar of German Idealism, philosophical and literary Romanticism, political theology, philosophy of religion, and critical theory, and an incoming Assistant Professor of the Humanities at Bilkent University.

 His current research interrogates the concepts of modernity, theodicy, and beatitude or bliss, as well as the relation between the human, the planetary, and the cosmic.
-He is the author of Bliss Against the World: Schelling, Theodicy, and the Crisis of Modernity (2025) and co-editor of Nothing Absolute: German Idealism and the Question of Political Theology (2021) as well as Hegel and Schelling in Early Nineteenth-Century France (2023).
-His articles have appeared in journals including Angelaki, CR: The New Centennial Review, Crisis & Critique, European Romantic Review, Philosophy & Rhetoric, and Theory & Event.
+He is the author of Bliss Against the World: Schelling, Theodicy, and the Crisis of Modernity (2024) and co-editor of Nothing Absolute: German Idealism and the Question of Political Theology (2021) as well as Hegel and Schelling in Early Nineteenth-Century France (2023).
+His articles appear in journals including Angelaki, CR: The New Centennial Review, Crisis & Critique, European Romantic Review, Philosophy & Rhetoric, The Journal of Religion, and Theory & Event.

 Scale as (De)legitimation: On the Cross-Scalar Construction of Humanity